sofialougvrc/sofialougvrc/README.md

 # Hi, I'm Sofia ⋆⭒˚.⋆🪐

-I like machine learning systems, low-latency infrastructure, and quant.
+I like machine learning systems, low-latency, and quant infrastructure.

+## Currently
+Studying Math and AI in Rome.

 ## Featured